 NBC Football Lead Analyst

-Prior to joining Michaels in the booth, Collinsworth was the lead studio analyst for NBC’s Sunday Night Football from 2006-2008.
-In addition to his football responsibilities at NBC, he appeared as a correspondent during NBC’s broadcasts of the 2008 Summer Olympics in Beijing, 2010 Winter Olympics in Vancouver and 2014 Winter Olympics in Sochi.
+In addition to his football responsibilities, Collinsworth has been a part of four Olympics for NBC.
+He made his Olympic broadcast debut as a track & field reporter at the 1996 Atlanta Olympics and then appeared as a correspondent during broadcasts of the 2008 Summer Olympics in Beijing, 2010 Winter Olympics in Vancouver and 2014 Winter Olympics in Sochi.

 The University of Florida product was selected by the Bengals in the 2nd Round of the 1981 NFL Draft after a standout collegiate career where he was named an All-American during his senior year campaign.
 Following his playing days, Collinsworth received his Law degree from the University of Cincinnati Law School in 1991.

-Through his selfless personality and compassionate behavior, Collinsworth can be seen through his creation and support for The Cris Collinsworth ProScan Fund.
-The Fund’s goal is to enhance the lives of all women by promoting breast cancer awareness and education, provide breast cancer services and to supply unique opportunities for children to enhance their intellectual development.
+Through his selfless personality and compassionate behavior, Collinsworth has dedicated his time to the The Cris Collinsworth ProScan Fund, enhancing the lives of all women by promoting breast cancer awareness and education, provide breast cancer services and to supply unique opportunities for children to enhance their intellectual development.

-Collinsworth is part-owner of Pro Football Focus, a leading sports analytics website, since 2014.
-He became the national spokesperson for Western & Southern Financial Group in 2013 and has appeared as the voice of multiple DirecTV commercials.
+Since 2013, he has been the national spokesperson for Western & Southern Financial Group and has appeared as the voice of multiple DirecTV commercials.
 In addition, he previously served as a spokesperson for FedEx.
-Collinsworth was also the voice EA Sports game Madden NFL for three seasons.
+Collinsworth was also the voice of the EA Sports game Madden NFL for three seasons.